 - NRAs and EU MS on the implementation of Article 13a (security-breach notification) and Article 4 (personal data breach notification) and developing synergies among them. - NRAs and EU MS on the implementation of Article 19 of new regulation on eIDAS. - ENISA will continue collecting and analysing annual, national reports of security breaches from NRAs in accordance with Article 13a of the framework directive on electronic communications.
-The Agency, in cooperation with experts from NRAs and the private sector (e.g. ENISA's e-communications reference group, NIS platform), will analyse the national reports, compare them with previous years, identify new trends and develop good practices and lessons learned.
-The Agency will select two major root causes of incidents, deeply analyse them and issue good practices and recommendations to NRAs and e-communication providers that would allow them to better protect themselves from such root causes in the future.
+The Agency, in cooperation with experts from NRAs and the private sector (e.g. ENISA's e-communications reference group, NIS platform.), will analyse the national reports, compare them with previous years, identify new trends and develop good practices and lessons learned.
+ENISA will also assess the use of ENISA's security measures by eCom providers and identify any new missing measures to be included in such guidelines.
+NRAs can use these guidelines in a consistent and harmonised way across the sector and across MS.